 Best places in the world to kite in flat water Be it surfing over the clearest of waters or performing gravity-defying stunts near the dock, kitesurfing, and its adrenaline boost is unrivalled.
 A passionate alliance of wind and water, kitesurfing provides...

-Best time to in Jericoacoara: from July to January
+Best time to kite in Los Roques: From November to May

 Cabarete is a city located in the Dominican Republic, known above all for its beaches and the tourism it attracts.
 This amazing Caribbean destination is one of the original kitesurfing meccas.
 Actually, people have been making the pilgrimage to this amazing place in the Dominican Republic for years.